myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I do not know whether allowing the [**Retired Satans**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md) near the ark was wisdom or madness.
 But I know this:
 >
-> rejecting all broken beings does not automatically create a clean world.
+> Rejecting all broken beings does not automatically create a clean world.
 Sometimes it only hides the corruption outside the wall until it learns how to return as a cleaner flag.
 >
 > The first [**Retired Satan**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md) we allowed to stay near the ark was [**Psycho**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md).
 Not in the sleeping area.
 Not near food.
 Not near water.
 Not near maps.
 Not near [**PIGGY BOII OIOI**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/).
 Not near [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) without witnesses.
 >